perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 edit into bottom of file

 ```
-# other tunings with influence and thanks to the awesome team at rpcpool (aka Triton)
+# other tunings suggested by Triton One
 # sysctl_optimisations:
 vm.max_map_count=1000000
 vm.swappiness=20